stenzek/duckstation/README.md

  - Qt 5 (`qtbase5-dev`, `qtbase5-private-dev`, `qtbase5-dev-tools`, `qttools5-dev`)
  - Optional for faster building: Ninja (`ninja-build`)

 1. Clone the repository.
-Submodules aren't necessary, there is only one and it is only used for Windows.
+Submodules aren't necessary, there is only one and it is only used for Windows (`git clone https://github.com/stenzek/duckstation.git -b dev`).
 2. Create a build directory, either in-tree or elsewhere.
 3. Run cmake to configure the build system.
 Assuming a build subdirectory of `build-release`, `cd build-release && cmake -DCMAKE_BUILD_TYPE=Release -GNinja ..`.
 4. Compile the source code.
 For the example above, run `ninja`.